World premiere | 12-13 april 2017 | The gulbenkian, Canterbury

 Artistic Directors: Esteban Fourmi and Aoi Nakamura (AΦE)

-Technology Partner: Happy Finish
+Shoot, VFX and Technology Partner: Happy Finish

 Composers: Scott Gibbons, Jozef Van Wissem

-Production Designer: James Shaw
+Set Designer: James Shaw

 3D Sound Designer: Oliver Kadel (1.618Digital)